geoffreymagana/CineSpot/README.md

 - Special carousels & refill behavior: The Spotlight page includes deterministic special carousels ("Because you liked ...", "Because you added ...", "Finished Watching ...") and carousel refill/deduplication behavior so Spotlight features remain useful even if generative models do not return results.

+- Pinned collections: You can now pin up to 3 collections.
+Pinned collections appear in a dedicated "Pinned Collections" strip at the top of the Collections page.
+Drag and drop pinned collections to reorder them; the order is persisted to Firestore so it stays consistent across devices.

 Known issues and notes
 ----------------------